typst-io/virtual-chest/README.md

 # VirtualChest

-A Bukkit plugin that provides virtual chests for players.
+A Bukkit plugin that provides virtual chests for players, specialized for multi-instance environments using a lease-based distributed lock with a heartbeat.

+## Changelogs

+### 2.0.0
+- fix!: race condition on openChest using a lease-based lock with heartbeat.
+- fix: set username/password via HikariConfig to prevent malformed JDBC URLs when password contains '%' by @SkyAsa2256
+- feat(config): add message `alreadyOpenedChestMessage`

+### 2.0.1
+- fix: the case using '%' character in mysql id/pw using url encoder

 ## Commands